MichellePuiKa/Excel-Insurance-Data-Analysis-Dashboard/README.md

 # Excel-Insurance-Data-Analysis-Dashboard

 ## **1. Background and Overview**
 Insurance underwriting plays a critical role in assessing policyholder risk, optimizing premium pricing, and managing claims.
-This project analyzes customer data, policy attributes, and claim patterns to identify key trends and support **data-driven decision-making**.
+This project analyses customer data, policy attributes, and claim patterns to identify key trends and support **data-driven decision-making**.

 This analysis is done in **Microsoft Excel**, leveraging **pivot tables, calculated fields, and interactive charts** to present actionable insights.